 Muscles also have parts of their range where they are capable of producing more force than in others.
-Typically they’re stronger in the middle of their range and weaker at either end.
+Typically they’re stronger in their mid range position and weaker at either end.

 In order to achieve an appropriate challenge to the target muscles throughout the repetition, the resistance profile of the exercise should match that of the working muscles as closely as possible.

-Some resistance training machines will be designed with this in mind.
-Others won’t.
+Some resistance training machines are designed with this in mind.
+Others aren’t.